Convolutional Neural Network-based Efficient Dense Point Cloud Generation using Unsigned Distance Fields: Abstract

 \section{Abstract}

 Dense point cloud generation from a sparse or incomplete point cloud is a crucial and challenging problem in 3D computer vision and computer graphics.
 So far, the existing methods are either computationally too expensive, suffer from limited resolution, or both.
 In addition, some methods are strictly limited to watertight surfaces --- another major obstacle for a number of applications.
 To address these issues, we propose a lightweight Convolutional Neural Network that learns and predicts the unsigned distance field for arbitrary 3D shapes for dense point cloud generation using the recently emerged concept of implicit function learning.
-Experiments demonstrate that the proposed architecture outperforms the state of the art by 87\% less model parameters, 36\% reduced inference time and improved generated point cloud accuracy.
+Experiments demonstrate that the proposed architecture outperforms the state of the art by 7.8$\times$ less model parameters, 2.4$\times$ faster inference time and up to 24.8\% improved generation quality compared to the state-of-the-art. \keywords{Point cloud, implicit representation, CNN, unsigned distance field, 3D reconstruction}

-\section{INTRODUCTION}
+\section{Introduction}

 With the advances and wider availability of real-time 3D sensors such as LiDAR and depth cameras, 3D data (e.g., point clouds) have received increased popularity in computer vision and robotics.
 However, the point clouds acquired from 3D sensors are often incomplete or sparsely distributed because of occlusion or sensor resolution limitations.
-Recovering the complete shape/structure or generating dense point clouds is a challenging task in 3D computer vision \cite{rfnhuang2021et}, and moreover, for many applications, it is useful to have a continuous surface representation.
-Although several works \cite{mandikal2019dense,liu2020morphing,choy20163d} have focused on image-based 3D shape reconstruction, in this study, we concentrate on dense point cloud generation from a sparse (possibly incomplete) point cloud.
+Recovering the complete shape (structure) or generating dense point clouds is a challenging task in 3D computer vision and moreover, for many applications, it is useful to have a continuous surface representation.
+Although several works have focused on image-based 3D shape reconstruction, in this study, we concentrate on dense point cloud generation from a sparse (possibly incomplete) point cloud.

-The conventional data types representing 3D geometry include voxels, point clouds, and meshes, each with their own limitations: voxel-based representations \cite{choy20163d} have a large memory footprint, which limits the output resolution; point cloud-based representations \cite{qi2017pointnet} are disconnected and trivially do not allow rendering and visualization of the surface; and meshes \cite{wang2018pixel2mesh} are limited to a single topology and can have issues related to continuity.
+The conventional data types representing 3D geometry include voxels, point clouds, and meshes, each with their own limitations: voxel-based representations have a large memory footprint, which limits the output resolution; point cloud-based representations are disconnected and trivially do not allow rendering and visualization of the surface; and meshes are limited to a single topology and can have issues related to continuity.